adipginting/adipginting/README.md

 - 👋 Hi, I’m @adipginting
-- 👀 I’m interested in the world wide web, computational physics, and artificial intelligence.
+- 👀 I’m interested in the world wide web, computational & statistical physics, and artificial intelligence.
 - 🌱 I’m currently learning javascript (node, react, mongo), c++, php (laravel), c# (dotnet core), golang, redis, and SQL (postgreSQL, mySQL, sqlite, sequelize).
 - 💞️ I’m looking to collaborate on anything really.
 - 📫 You can reach me here or if you want on Twitter @adipginting.